2025 Southland Conference baseball tournament

-The 2025 Southland Conference baseball tournament was May 15 through 18 and May 22–23.
+The 2025 Southland Conference baseball tournament was held May 15–18 and May 22–23.
 The top eight regular season finishers of the league's eleven teams met in double-elimination tournaments held at the home fields of the #1 and #2 seeded teams, which were Southeastern Louisiana and UTRGV.
 The finals were held at the home field of the highest remaining seeded team, which was Husky Field (Houston Christian).
-Houston Christian won the championship round by sweeping New Orleans 2–0.
+Houston Christian won the championship round by sweeping New Orleans two games to none, and secured the Southland Conference's automatic bid to the 2025 NCAA baseball tournament.

 Seeding and format

 The tournament format was the same as used in the conference 2022 baseball tournament.
 The top eight finishers from the regular season were seeded one through eight, and played a two bracket, double-elimination tournament.
 The bracket winners moved-on to the championship series held at the home field of the highest remaining seeded team.
 Teams were seeded by record within the conference with a tie–breaker system to seed teams with identical conference records.
 The top eight teams in the conference qualified for the tournament.